 The Origin Of Sikhism

-Sikhism began with the divine light of Guru Nanak Dev Ji in 1469.
+Sikhism began with the divine light of Guru Nanak Ji in 1469.
 Amid religious division and injustice, he taught oneness of Ik Onkar, unity of mankind, and living truthfully with humility and compassion under Waheguru’s grace.
 His teachings sparked a spiritual revolution, uplifting countless souls through equality, honest living, selfless service, and remembrance of the Creator’s name.

 Guided by Truth